 - 2.1.
-Following the completion of a successful tender exercise in September 2020, the Council engaged Arlingclose Ltd. as its treasury consultants from 1st October 2020 to 30th September 2023, with a further option of a one-year extension.
-The option to extend has been exercised effective to 30th September 2024. - 2.2.
+Following the completion of a successful tender exercise in June 2024, the Council engaged Arlingclose Ltd. as its treasury consultants from 1st October 2023 to 30th September 2027, with a further option of a one-year extension. - 2.2.
 The Council recognises that responsibility for treasury management decisions rests with the Council at all times.
 However, access to external treasury consultants provides access to specialist skills, knowledge, and advice.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly documented and subjected to regular review.